sergio-garkusha/Promin-App/README.md

 Click File > Open Folder, then select the folder where you downloaded the repository.

 You should see all repository files in the left pane.

+#### I don't want to edit code - just launch
+If you are using Mac - open Terminal:

+`⌘ + Space`, then type `terminal`, hit enter.

+Windows: Open cmd

+`⊞ Win key + R`, then in opened "Run" dialog enter `cmd`, hit enter.

+Then navigate to your file directory by entering following command:

+`cd Documents/GitHub/Promin-app`

 #### Last Step
 Finally: in VSCode click Terminal > New Terminal.